CoVPN/correlates_reporting2/using_renv_for_reproducibility.md

 ```
 - README.md  This file should have a section titled Reproducibility, which details how to reproduce the reports.

-If in a slurm env, load an appropriate R module and a CMmake module.
-The latter is needed to install some packages, e.g., nloptr, lme4.

 Open a new R console in the project folder in a terminal and run the following commands.
 Note that we use renv 0.13.2, which uses renv/activate.R, instead of newer versions because of some errors with the newer versions.
+(If in a slurm env, load an appropriate R module and a CMmake module.
+The latter is needed to install some packages, e.g., nloptr, lme4.
+)
 ```{r}
 install.packages(
   "https://cran.r-project.org/src/contrib/Archive/renv/renv_0.13.2.tar.gz",